yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Fon/Fonera.rst

 FLASH: 0xa8000000 - 0xa87f0000, 128 blocks of 0x00010000 bytes each.
 == Executing boot script in 10.000 seconds - enter ^C to abort }}}
-Actually I had problems with my old BSD telnet on slackware 11 to send a proper ctrl-c to the redboot gdb console.
+Actually I had problems with my old BSD telnet on Slackware 11 to send a proper CTRL-C to the RedBoot console.
 I circumvented the problem with this small trick:

 {{{
 $ echo -e "\0377\0364\0377\0375\0006" > break